-While low back pain is common (an estimated 80% of people will experience it at some point in their lives), only about 5% of these cases involve symptoms that would be described as sciatica.
+While low back pain is common among Canadians, with an estimated 80% of the population set to experience the condition at some point in their lives, only about 5% of these cases involve symptoms that could properly be described as sciatica.
 Also, people aged 30-50 are more likely to develop sciatic pain.

 What causes sciatica?

-4) Piriformis syndrome – While there is some disagreement in the medical community about the existence and prevalence of this condition, it is described as pressure placed on the sciatic nerve as it passes under the piriformis muscle in the buttock region.
+4) Piriformis syndrome While there is some disagreement in the medical community about the existence and prevalence of this condition, it is described as pressure placed on the sciatic nerve as it passes under the piriformis muscle in the buttock region.
 Some advocate that these are really lumbar spine pathology without frank low back pain, while others feel strongly that it is a discrete diagnosis in the absence of lumbar spine pathology.
+This syndrome usually starts with single-leg pain, tingling, or numbness in the back and or buttocks that can extend down the back of the leg (thigh) following the sciatic nerve.

-5) Central stenosis – Is a narrowing of the main (central) spinal canal, which places pressure on the sensitive neural structures that run its length.
-This usually occurs as a result of a congenitally small spinal canal, coupled with degenerative changes similar to those described above.
+5) Central stenosis is a narrowing of the main (central) spinal canal, which places pressure on the sensitive neural structures that run its length.
+Central stenosis occurs when the central spinal canal is constricted with enlarged ligament and bony overgrowth, causing compression of the spinal cord and cauda equina.
+Stenosis can occur along any area of the spine (cervical, thoracic, lumbar), but is most common in the lumbar area This usually occurs as a result of a congenitally small spinal canal, coupled with degenerative changes similar to those described above.
 Symptoms are often bilateral and relieved consistently when sitting.

 It’s important to consult an experienced clinician for an accurate diagnosis of what is causing your sciatic symptoms.
 Each of the causes above should be understood and treated differently for best results.
 Diagnosis is made with a thorough history and clinical exam.
 You can help your clinician by thinking about what positions or activities always make your leg symptoms worse, and which ones seem to consistently provide relief.
 Provided the exam reveals a pattern of signs and symptoms consistent with sciatica, and there are no indicators of more serious pathology, there is usually no need for further tests, such as an MRI or X-ray.